Common Code Violations

 Not Keeping Your Property Clean

-It is an infraction for any person owning real property to allow weeds to grow higher than six inches on such property than is permitted by this part or not to remove from any such property any cuttings of such weeds or any refuse, unsightly, or deleterious objects.
+It is a code violation for any person owning real property to allow weeds to grow higher than six inches on such property than is permitted by this part or not to remove from any such property any cuttings of such weeds or any refuse, unsightly, or deleterious objects.

 Standards of Weed Control